14 April 2021

 Aortic aneurysms are classified according to their location:

-Thoracic aortic aneurysms.
-These affect the aorta at some point between where it emerges from the heart (ascending aorta and aortic arch) to where it leaves the chest through the diaphragm (descending aorta).
+- Thoracic aortic aneurysms.
+These affect the aorta between the point where it emerges from the heart (ascending aorta and aortic arch) to where it leaves the chest through the diaphragm (descending aorta).

 They can also be classified based on other characteristics such as: